NBA Rumors: Denver Nuggets Interested In Trading For LeBron James, Per ‘Scoop B’

 — Silver Screen & Roll (@LakersSBN) May 8, 2019

-Aside from Nuggets President Josh Kroenke, whom LeBron James called a “very dear friend of mine,” Coach Mike Malone also has a good relationship with the Lakers superstar.
+Aside from Kroenke, whom James called a “very dear friend of mine,” coach Mike Malone also has a good relationship with the Lakers superstar.
 Malone was an assistant coach in Cleveland during James’ first stint with the Cavaliers.
 Kroenke, Malone, and the Nuggets may have failed to sign James in the last free agency, but if he will become available on the trade market next summer, they will surely do everything they can to bring him to Denver.

 It remains unknown what type of trade assets the Lakers want in exchange for LeBron James or if they really have any plan of trading him next summer.
-However, it will not be a surprise if the Nuggets will be open to trading anyone on their roster not named Nikola Jokic for the chance to add the best basketball player on the planet to their roster.
+However, it will not be a surprise if the Nuggets will be open to trading anyone on their roster not named Nikola Jokic for the chance to add arguably the best basketball player on the planet to their roster.